Everything You Need to Know About RDF

 rdf:object ex:butler .

-However, while RDF provides this reification vocabulary, care is needed in using it, because it is easy to imagine that the vocabulary defines some things that are not actually defined.for example, lets take the statement:
+However, while provides this reification vocabulary, care is needed in using it, because it is easy to imagine that the vocabulary defines some things that are not actually defined.for example, lets take the statement:

 :blog aa:hasAdmins :ahmadassaf